Leveton/MELiPadCalendar/README.md

 ## Demo

 Build and run the `iPadCalendar` project in Xcode.
-I've included a JSON file in the demo to simulate an API response.
+I've included a JSON file and its dependencies in the demo to simulate an API response.

 ## Installation